 Yakutian Laika Temperament

-They’re quite energetic dogs, as needed to work long hours all day.
+They’re energetic dogs, as needed to work long hours all day.
 So a good amount of mental and physical stimulation is needed for a Yakutian on a daily basis.
+It’s best to keep them in an enclosed yard where they get to freely run in the open.

 Highlights: Patient, Affectionate, Docile